timingotech/afribackend/ASSUMPTIONS.md

 - WebSockets / realtime tracking are optional.
 The scaffold supports polling; for realtime recommend adding Django Channels or external socket server.
 - Admin actions use default Django admin only.
 - Rate-limiting and throttles should be added (e.g., DRF throttling, Redis-based limits).
 Not implemented in this initial scaffold but hooks are in settings.
-- Tests included are minimal; the project needs expanded unit/integration tests before productiion.
+- Tests included are minimal; the project needs expanded unit/integration tests before production.